anononymus/asm-pos/README.md

 # asm-pos
-# Pre-trained model for Assamese POS tagging using Flair
+# Asamese POS- Pre-trained model for Assamese POS tagging

+This repository contains two pre-trained models for Assamese POS tagging-

+1) IndicBERT is used to embed the sentence for training.
+It achieved F1-score of 72.93% in tagging.
+The link to the model- https://drive.google.com/file/d/1YZGmGTDJsFDZXZWaZLXEgYEAkuGsp0pc/view?usp=sharing
+2) FlairEmbeddings is used to embed the sentence for training.
+It achieved F1-score of 71.87% in tagging.
+The link to the model- https://drive.google.com/file/d/1QGR0zlf4adfxPRJwStbHyNPfpu4upWf7/view?usp=sharing

-This repository contains pre-trained model for Assamese POS tagging based on Flair framework.
-We used Assamese Monolingual Text Corpus ILCI-II acquired form TDIL to train the model.
-The accuracy of the model is 71.87%
+Assamese Monolingual Text Corpus ILCI-II which is acquired form TDIL to train the model.

 ## How to run